 I have never taken a photography class.
 I am, however, not self-taught.

 John Kasnetsis, a coworker in the city of Los Angeles, who had been a professional photographer, recommended The Daybooks of Edward Weston, The Zone VI Workshop, and Ansel Adams’s three books, The Camera, The Negative, and The Print.
 Following his suggestion I bought those books and studied them.
 I give copies of The Zone VI Workshop to individuals interested in photography.
 I keep copies of The Negative and The Print in my darkroom.

-We discussed photographs and photography for several years on our daily bus ride from City Hall.
-John critiqued my negatives and prints.
+John and I discussed photographs and photography for several years on our daily bus ride from City Hall.
+He critiqued my negatives and prints.
 He told me about studying with Frederick Sommers in Prescott, Arizona, and taking classes with Fred Archer and Ansel Adams in Hollywood.
 John described the invention by Archer and Adams of the zone system of metering and exposure control.

 John Richardson is a photographer, and is a member of the Arroyo Arts Collective.
 He and I have photographed together for several years.
 I have learned much by observing how John works, from his willingness to share his considerable technical knowledge, and from our many discussions about what is worth taking a picture of.

 Tension Between Axes

 Circular form images appear throughout the website.
 They include paintings, photographs, a sketch on a napkin, and book illustrations.
 Some of these images have discernible, sometimes literal, content, ranging from the astrophysical and the metaphysical, to the the mundane or silly.

 Other images, while devoid of recognizable subject matter, none the less, can evoke an immediate emotional response — a sensory experience of perception — in the viewer.

 Kamol Tassananchalee and other Thai artists, together with me, standing in front of some of my paintings.
 Chiang Mai University, 2006.